xiiruru/beems-angular/blockchain/README.md

 ## Available commands/queries

-REST API is located at `localhost:7777`.
+REST API is located at `localhost:7777` after using `startApp.sh` shell script.